LostQuasar/KeyboardCardEvent2020/submissions/merlin04/readme.md

  - BOD Mode (sleep): Disabled
  - Save EEPROM: Set this to "EEPROM retained" unless you want to reset the high scores or re-use a chip with something else in the EEPROM
  - Clock Speed: 20 MHz (you can lower this to try to save battery life but it might affect performance
- - DAC Voltage Reference: 0.55V
- - tinyNeoPixel Port: PORTA
  - millis()/micros(): Enabled (default timer)
  - Voltage for UART baud calc: Closer to 3v
- - UART pins: TX:7, RX:6
- - I2C (TWI) pins: SDA:14, SCL:15
- - SPI pins: SCK:16, MISO:15, MOSI:14
  - Programmer: jtag2updi (megaTinyCore)

 ### Programming chip
 To program the chip, you will need a programmer.
 This can be built using almost any Arduino (I used an Uno).
 Follow the instructions [here](https://github.com/SpenceKonde/jtag2updi) to program the Arduino Uno and to build the programming circuit.
 The VCC, GND, and UPDI pins are labeled on the board.
 It's probably a good idea to turn the battery power off and connect the VCC pin to any 3.3V power source (most Arduinos have one) when programming.
 Once this is set up, you can select the port in the Arduino IDE and click the upload button.

 If you don't have an Arduino but you do have a USB to serial adapter, you can try using [pyupdi](https://github.com/mraardvark/pyupdi).
 I've sometimes been able to get it to work but a lot of the time it throws a bunch of errors.
 If you use this you'll have to compile the firmware as a hex file in the Arduino IDE and use the pyupdi command line tool to flash it.

-### Code overview
-The firmware has two main parts; a menu and multiple apps.
-Some simpler apps are functions in the main `cardfw.ino` file (like KeyPCB and the intro, which is a special app that runs when the card starts up), while others are classes with .cpp and .h files.
-The code uses Adafruit's SSD1306 and GFX libraries for writing to the display.
-There is an option to define "ARDUINO_UNO", which I used early in development to get the code to work on the Arduino Uno before I had an ATtiny3216.
-The pin numbers are specified in in #define statements at the top of the code, and these are copied over to each .cpp file manually.
-There are `Serial.println` statements throughout the code, and you can access the serial port on the card through the pins on the back of the card (underneath the chip).